 "The #iwill campaign wants taking part in social action to be the norm for 10-20 year olds.
 Young people have a vital role to play in supporting the environment - and we know that 44% of young people who have not been involved in social action are interested in addressing environmental issues.
 Forest Holidays are demonstrating the role businesses can play to turn that interest into action, equipping young people with the skills to make a positive difference".

-Cat Hawkins, Chair, National Parks Partnerships:
+Cat Hawkins, Chair, National Parks Partnerships said:

 "Connecting young people with nature takes time, expertise and funding.
 Forest Holidays’ long-term commitment to ‘National Parks Futures’ will enable thousands of young people to experience learning in amazing natural settings.
 Forest Holidays share our ambition to improve lives through connecting to nature, and thanks to them, 'National Parks Futures' will help to inspire the next generation to love and care for our precious landscapes."